 Published by Crissi Langwell

-Crissi Langwell is the author of 11 books across several genres.
-Her passion is the story of the underdog, and her novels include stories of homeless teens, determined heroines, family issues, free spirits and more.
-She writes romance, literary fiction, magical realism, women's fiction, and young adult.
+Crissi Langwell writes romance, women's fiction, young adult novels, and more.
+Her passion is the story of the underdog, and her stories include ones of determined heroines, family issues, free spirits and more.
 Beyond writing, Crissi is an avid bookworm, loves to meditate, and has tiny muscles from weight lifting.
 You have to look closely.
 She pulls her inspiration from the ocean, and breathes freely among redwoods.
 Crissi and her husband are both Northern California authors with day jobs.
 Currently they are kicking their kids out the nest (2 down, 1 to go!), and can't help spoiling their beautiful, bratty Maine Coon cat.
 View all posts by Crissi Langwell